Florianópolis: Economy

 According to 2002 Sefaz statistics, agricultural activities represented 0.05%, manufacturing represented 3.41% and the commerce and service sector 96.54%.

-Tourism is one of the staples of Florianópolis' economy, and relates to not only Floripa's Azorean culture but also the fact that it is situated on the coastline.
+Tourism is one of the staples of Florianópolis's economy, and relates to not only Floripa's Azorean culture but also the fact that it is situated on the coastline.
 Its environmental restrictions on building and commercial development have been more or less strictly enforced, helping it to keep its original character.

 The city has invested heavily in infrastructure, from roads to schools, and Florianópolis ranks high on development measures such as literacy (97 percent) and electrification (near 100 percent).
 By the late 1990s, private companies were flocking to the island, or emerging from a technology "incubator" at the federal university.
 (Among the innovations it hatched: the computerized voting machines that have reduced fraud and increased efficiency in Brazilian elections.)
-Local officials now say their aim is to be the Silicon Valley of Brazil, with beaches.
+Local officials now say they aim to be the Silicon Valley of Brazil, with beaches.

 In addition to its white sand beaches, Florianópolis offers many historical attractions, including the sites of the original Azorean colonists, the Lagoa da Conceição lagoon, and Santo Antônio de Lisboa.
 Tourism in Florianópolis has grown significantly over the past 10 years, with increasing numbers of visitors coming from other large cities in Brazil (particularly Porto Alegre, Curitiba, São Paulo and Rio de Janeiro) as well as other South American countries (particularly Argentina, with direct flights offered daily from Buenos Aires).

-During the past decade technology and software development firms also experienced strong growth, and today Information Technology services are one of the top revenue generators in Florianópolis.
+During the past decade, technology and software development firms also experienced strong growth, and today Information Technology services are one of the top revenue generators in Florianópolis.
 Several technology centers are spread around Florianópolis, making the city an important pole in this economic sector.

 The GDP for the city was R$323,264,000,000 (2019).

-The per capita income for the city was R$43,843 (2019).
+The per capita income for the city was R$45,602 (2021).